nattsp/RepData_PeerAssessment1/PA1_template.md

     summarize(StepsPerDay = sum(steps, na.rm = TRUE))
 ```

-The summarised data looks like the following:
+The summarized data looks like the following:

 ```r